Tongchon County: Changdae-ri

-Changdae-ri (長臺里) village is known for Gwangdaeam Mountain and the Jangdaechon River.
+Changdae-ri village is known for Gwangdaeam Mountain and the Jangdaechon River.

 Changjil-li

 The village of Changjil-li is known for its narrow spit at the coast.

 Chasal-li

 Chasal-li village was named after the mountain Chasan.
 The town is a major production center for Perenniporia, used for traditional medicine.

 Chungch'ŏl-li

 The village is famous for its Osmunda japonica.
 97% of the town is mainly a forest area.

 Hasu-ri

 The village was named for having an intersection of different river streams merging.
 The town's geographical features are mainly beaches and mounds with rather low height.

 Hwat'ong-ri

 The village was named as such for a big market that has existed in the region.

 Kahŭng-ri

 89% of the village is farmland.

 Kangdong-ri

 The village was named as such for its rivers.
 The region is home to Lake Sijung.